2025-2026 Academic Catalog

 CEMT 5231 - Construction Materials and Methods (3 Credits)

 This course serves as an introduction to the primary materials and methods used to construct buildings and infrastructure across the United States, including concrete, wood and steel.
 Students explore processes related to specifying and installing materials, as well as analyze various material performance characteristics.
 Students are required to complete lectures, videos and class activities.
 Students also research and present information on a wide range of materials and construction processes.
-Prereq: CEMT 2100 or CVEN 4230 with a C- or better or graduate standing.
+Prereq: Requires prerequisite course of CEMT 2100 (minimum grade C-) or graduate standing.
+Cross-listed with CEMT 3231.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade